-Figure 44.
-Distribution and intensity of swimming and scuba diving by management area from on-line survey information for the Plymouth Sound and Estuaries EMS.
+Figure 66.
+Distribution and estimated intensity of swimming and scuba diving visits by online survey respondents to the Plymouth Sound and Estuaries EMS management areas.

-4.3.8 Regions visited -summary
+10.3.8 Regions visited -summary

-- Data from each main activity type shows a similar trend for the number of respondents that visit each management area - Larger areas of the estuary, where there is more coastline, infrastructure such as slipways and car parks and that are also closer to the larger population centres of Plymouth, Plymstock and Saltash are visited by more people than smaller areas of the estuary.
+- Data from each main activity type shows a similar trend for the number of respondents that visit each management area - Larger areas of the estuary, where there is more coastline and infrastructure such as slipways and car parks and that are also closer to the larger population centres of Plymouth, Plymstock and Saltash are visited by more people than smaller areas of the estuary.

-In general the data from each main activity type shows a similar trend for the number of respondents that visit each management area.
-The larger areas of the estuary, where there is more coastline, infrastructure such as slipways and car parks and that are also closer to the larger population centres of Plymouth, Plymstock and Saltash are visited by more people than smaller areas of the estuary.
-Management area G (Figure 45).
+In general the data from each main activity type shows a similar trend for the number of respondents that visit each management area (see previous figures and Figure 67).
+The most visited areas of the EMS are the seaward larger areas where there is also more coastline and infrastructure such as slipways and car parks.
+These areas are also closer to the larger population centres of Plymouth, Plymstock and Saltash.

-Figure 45.
-Distribution and intensity of all visits by management area from on-line survey information for the Plymouth Sound and Estuaries EMS.
+Figure 67.
+Distribution and estimated intensity of all visits by survey respondents to the Plymouth Sound and Estuaries EMS management areas.

-4.3.9 Season of visit
+10.3.9Season of visit

-- For all activity types the main seasons for visiting the site were spring/summer - For land/shore based recreational activities more respondents (70%) visited at the same frequency throughout the year than for water based activities
+- For all activity types the main seasons for visiting the site were spring/summer - For land/shore based recreational activities, more respondents (70%) visited at the same frequency throughout the year than for water based activities

 Respondents were asked to provide information on the main season they carried out their activity in each management area.
-Respondents could select one choice from 'spring', 'summer', 'autumn' 'winter', 'spring and summer' and 'autumn and winter' and the 'same all year'.
+Respondents could select one choice from 'spring', 'summer', 'autumn'

+'winter', 'spring and summer' and 'autumn and winter' and the 'same all year'.
 These choices were compiled into Spring/Summer and Autumn/Winter.

-For all activities most respondents tend to visit the EMS in the spring and summer (see Table 42below).
+For all activities most respondents tend to visit the EMS in the spring and summer (see Table 51 below).
 Respondents that took part in land/shore based activities were most likely to visit throughout the year (897, 70% of respondents).
 Dog walking was a popular activity and owners will take their pets out for exercise throughout the year.
 Other visitors who took part in activities on, or in, the water would be more affected by cold water temperatures and respondents tend to take part in their activity in the warmer months.
 Winter months are also associated with shorter days, wetter and stormier conditions reducing the amount of time that is available to take part in activities in suitable conditions.

-Table 42.
-Seasonality within recreation activities based on on-line survey responses (No. is the sum of respondents answering the question for each management area).
+Table 51.
+Seasonality within recreation activities based on online survey responses (Count. is the sum of respondents answering the question for each management area).

-Activity Type Spring/Sumn ner Autumn/Win ter Same all Year Activity Type Count % Count % Count % Fishing 123 69 19 11 35 20 Land/based shore activities 279 22 112 9 897 70 Water based activities using small craft 491 61 22 3 295 36 Water based activities using large craft 478 69 22 3 190 27 Swimming or diving 164 66 6 2 78 31
+Activity Type Spring/Summ ier Autumn/Win ter Same all Year 7,445 Count % Count % Count % Fishing 123 69 19 11 35 20 Land/based shore activities 279 22 112 9 897 70 Water based activities using small craft 491 61 22 3 295 36 Water based activities using large craft 478 69 22 3 190 27 Swimming or diving 164 66 6 2 78 31

-4.3.10 Why visitors choose locations
+10.3.10 Why visitors choose locations